 - Japanese women are crazy about sex

 I’m going to walk you through each of these in brief.
 Sorry if I crush your dreams.
-Japanese women are still, for the most part, absolutely beautiful, very well mannered, and extremely charming.
-Let’s just get real for a sec here, mmkay.
+Japanese women are still, for the most part, well-presented, well-mannered, and charming.
+Simply being well-composed and smiling a lot, while dressed and made up impeccably, goes a long way, even with no words.
+But let’s get real for a sec here, mmkay.

 Roll the misconceptions…